timotejroiko/timotejroiko/README.md

-# Hi
+# Hello there!

-Hi there, I'm Tim, a Slovenian dude born in Germany, raised in Portugal and currently living in Brazil!
+I'm Tim, a Slovenian dude born in Germany, raised in Portugal and currently living in Brazil!

 Im a JavaScript enthusiast and professional nerd who develops high quality open source libraries on NPM.
 I also run a successful Discord bot and a powerful astronomy API.
 In my free time i like helping other developers, especially beginner developers on Discord and elsewhere.